-We started this blog as a way to increase visibility for artists who are underrepresented in the art world.
-We believe that all artists deserve to have a voice and should be recognized for their talent regardless of their level of art education or financial privilege.
+We started this blog as a way to increase visibility for artists who deserve more recogntion in the art world.
+We feature the work of self-taught artists, female-identifying artists, BIPOC artists, and artists working outside of the mainstream paradigm.
+We also showcase artists using non-traditional materials and found objects to create their work.
+Ranging from small-scale paintings to large sculpture parks.
+We believe that all artists should have an equal voice in the arts and be recognized for their talent regardless of their level of art education, financial privilege, gender identity or expression, sexual orientation, age, race, or (dis)ability.

 Below are examples of topics featured in our posts:

 - Artists working with non-traditional materials, such as toothpicks, bottle caps, fabric, or recyclables.

 - Unusual places and architecture, such as houses made out of bottles or mosaic sculpture gardens.

 - Studio art programs supporting neurodiverse artists.

 - Female-identifying artists

 - Art by self-taught artists (see below).

 We have included a few key terms used on this blog:

 Self-taught artist/art: The American Folk Art Museum defines self-taught art as artists “whose inspiration emerges from unsuspected paths and unconventional places, giving voice to individuals who may be situated outside the social mainstream.”
 For the purposes of this blog, we use self-taught art to refer to artists who may not have formal art training due to financial barriers or other circumstances.
 However, they may have professional training in other areas (such as science or journalism) but taught themselves how to draw, paint, or sculpt and/or arrived at art making later in life.